rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-A variable name in a pattern matches everything, *and* binds that name
+A variable name in a pattern matches any value, *and* binds that name
-to the value of the matched thing inside of the arm block.
+to the value of the matched value inside of the arm's action.
 Thus, `(0f,
 y)` matches any tuple whose first element is zero, and binds `y` to
 the second element. `(x, y)` matches any tuple, and binds both
-elements to a variable.
+elements to variables.

-Any `match` arm can have a guard clause (written `if EXPR`), which is
+Any `match` arm can have a guard clause (written `if EXPR`), called a
-an expression of type `bool` that determines, after the pattern is
+*pattern guard*, which is an expression of type `bool` that
-found to match, whether the arm is taken or not.
-The variables bound
+determines, after the pattern is found to match, whether the arm is
-by the pattern are available in this guard expression.
+taken or not.
+The variables bound by the pattern are in scope in this
+guard expression.
+The first arm in the `angle` example shows an
+example of a pattern guard.

 You've already seen simple `let` bindings, but `let` is a little
 fancier than you've been led to believe.
-It too supports destructuring
+It, too, supports destructuring
 patterns.
-For example, you can say this to extract the fields from a
+For example, you can write this to extract the fields from a
-tuple, introducing two variables, `a` and `b`.
+tuple, introducing two variables at once: `a` and `b`.

 ~~~~
 # fn get_tuple_of_two_ints() -> (int, int) { (1, 1) }
 let (a, b) = get_tuple_of_two_ints();
 ~~~~

-Let bindings only work with _irrefutable_ patterns, that is, patterns
+Let bindings only work with _irrefutable_ patterns: that is, patterns
 that can never fail to match.
 This excludes `let` from matching
-literals and most enum variants.
+literals and most `enum` variants.

 ## Loops

-`while` produces a loop that runs as long as its given condition
+`while` denotes a loop that iterates as long as its given condition
-(which must have type `bool`) evaluates to true.
+(which must have type `bool`) evaluates to `true`.
 Inside a loop, the
-keyword `break` can be used to abort the loop, and `loop` can be used
+keyword `break` aborts the loop, and `loop` aborts the current
-to abort the current iteration and continue with the next.
+iteration and continues with the next.

 ~~~~
 let mut cake_amount = 8;